BeerOnBeard/assorted-solutions-blog/source/_posts/dd-wrt.md

 I'm going to preface this section with the following: read the fucking manual.

-As noted at the beginning of the journey, I had decided to use WDS to fill in some Internet gaps in my life.
+As noted at the beginning of the journey, I had decided to use WDS to fill in some internet gaps in my life.
 DD-WRT's page on [WDS Linked Router Network](https://www.dd-wrt.com/wiki/index.php/WDS) is an awesome resource for setting up a network in this way.
 I followed the instructions to the letter, had everything running correctly on each router, and went for the final connection that would fulfill my life's dream of having internet in my backyard.
 And then nothing happened.

 I thought to myself, "I must have done something wrong.".
 I'm not a network engineer.
 I really have no idea what I'm doing.
 I'm mostly just a monkey following instructions.
 I took a peek around the control panels in both routers and eventually sat down to try it again.
 I found issues that would prevent my system from working.
 For example, the instructions tell you to set preamble to "short".
 Sadly, my crappy little ZyXEL does not support a short preamble.
 I thought I was making progress!